 Saba Sohail

-Saba Sohail is a content marketing strategist specializing in automation, product research and user acquisition.
-She strongly focuses on Gen-AI-led speed and scale for creators, professionals and businesses.
-At ImagineArt, she develops use cases of AI Creative Suite.
+Saba Sohail is a Generative Engine Optimization and SaaS marketing specialist working in automation, product research and user acquisition.
+She strongly focuses on AI-powered speed, scale and structure for B2C and B2B teams.
+At ImagineArt, she develops use cases of AI Creative Suite for creative agencies and product marketing teams.